deepakcdo/JetFuelExecute/README.md

 This request/response is now fully journaled so any audit or support staff can investigate this any time.

+# Full stats of functions called.
+Since function calls goes through amps topics, stats of each function call is available.
+This is a very powerful feature that helps you to find out which functions are used and how often.
+Very details stats can be collected e.g. response times for each function call or how many times a function timed out.
+This is very useful for capacity planning or removing unused functions.

 # Features coming very soon.
 * The ability to handle client disconnects. e.g. if a client calls function like QuoteOn and then disconnects after a few minutes, the function publisher that processed the QuoteOn request will realise the client disconnected and execute a clean-up action.
 Here a clean- up action could pull all the quotes from the market for the disconnected user.
 * Ability to make a function call which is executed by several publishers.
 E.g. if you have BankOff function published by 5 different function publishers, you can call this once and each of the 5 publisher will execute this.
 This is very powerful feature and needs to be understood and used very carefully.